Which place is cheaper, Tampa or Gainesville?

 Both Tampa and Gainesville during the summer are popular places to visit.
 Also, most visitors come to Tampa for the beaches, snorkeling, the city activities, and the family-friendly experiences during these months.

 In July, Gainesville is generally around the same temperature as Tampa.
-Temperatures in Gainesville average around 81°F (27°C), and Tampa stays around 82°F (28°C).
+Daily temperatures in Gainesville average around 81°F (27°C), and Tampa fluctuates around 82°F (28°C).

 Tampa gets a good bit of rain this time of year.
 It rains a lot this time of the year in Gainesville.
 Gainesville usually gets less rain in July than Tampa.
 Gainesville gets 6.8 inches (174 mm) of rain, while Tampa receives 8.4 inches (214 mm) of rain this time of the year.